SamoraMachel/Python-Kafka-Messaging/README.md

 docker-compose up
 ```

-Once the kafka server is up the you can open 2 separate terminals.
+Once the kafka server is up then you can open 2 separate terminals.
 First install the necessary requirements using
 ```bash
 pip install -r requirements.txt
 ```